top of page

 How is the Residency Program governed?

 The DHREM is a single integrated program directed by a program director who is responsible to the Denver Health Graduate Medical Education Committee.
 The program director chairs the Program Evaluation and Advisory Committee, which is very active in forging the overall direction of the residency.
-The DHREM Program Evaluation and Advisory Committee is composed of representatives from Denver Health Medical Center (the base institution and primary clinical site), the University of Colorado Hospital, Saint Joseph Hospital, the Children's Hospital Colorado, and resident representatives.
+The DHREM Program Evaluation and Advisory Committee is composed of representatives from Denver Health Medical Center (the base institution and primary clinical site), the University of Colorado Hospital, Highlands Ranch Hosptial, Saint Joseph Hospital, the Children's Hospital Colorado, and resident representatives.

 What does the Program Evaluation and Advisory Committee do?